ynput/OpenPype/server_addon/README.md

-# OpenPype addon for AYON server
+# Addons for AYON server
-Convert openpype into AYON addon which can be installed on AYON server.
-The versioning of the addon is following versioning of OpenPype.
+Preparation of AYON addons based on OpenPype codebase.
+The output is a bunch of zip files in `./packages` directory that can be uploaded to AYON server.
+One of the packages is `openpype` which is OpenPype code converted to AYON addon.
+The addon is must have requirement to be able to use `ayon-launcher`.
+The versioning of `openpype` addon is following versioning of OpenPype.
+The other addons contain only settings models.

 ## Intro
 OpenPype is transitioning to AYON, a dedicated server with its own database, moving away from MongoDB.
 During this transition period, OpenPype will remain compatible with both MongoDB and AYON.
 However, we will gradually update the codebase to align with AYON's data structure and separate individual components into addons.